briatte/srqm/Replication/README.md

 All students are required to execute the full do-file at home as a review and extension of the practice session that is run every week of class.
 Executing the code requires running commands sequentially, one after the other, while reading their syntax and comments.

+For the do-files to execute properly, the working directory must be set to the `SRQM` folder.
+The datasets used in the do-files are stored in the `Datasets` folder and are documented in its [README](https://github.com/briatte/srqm/blob/master/Datasets/README.md) file.

 ## Commands

 The course do-files use built-in Stata commands as well as a few additional ones that are installed from online in the first week of class, as described in the [README](https://github.com/briatte/srqm/blob/master/README.md) file of the `SRQM` folder.